mottaquikarim/pycontent/content/topics/data_viz.md

 sinplot()
 ```

-## Line Graphs
+## Graphs by Purpose

+* Line plots: Show the trend of a numerical variable over time
+* Bar plots: Show a numerical comparison across different categories
+* Histograms: Show the distribution of a numerical variable

-Load the data with `imdbID` as the index and make a copy.
+Finally, let's load our movies data with `imdbID` as the index so that we can go through some coded examples.

 ```python
 omdb_orig = pd.read_csv('https://raw.githubusercontent.com/mottaquikarim/pycontent/master/content/raw_data/omdb4500_clean_simple.csv', index_col='imdbID')